-Construction began in the spring of 2013 and occupancy is slated for the fall of 2014.
+Construction began in the spring of 2013 and occupancy started the fall of 2014.

-The Madison will have a mix of convertible, one- and two-bedroom apartments.
-Floor plans and details of unit finishes are available online, along with rent levels.
+The Madison has a mix of convertible, one- and two-bedroom apartments.
+Floor plans and near real-time availability are accessible online.

 Views.
-Most of the surrounding development doesn’t rise above 4- or 5-stories in height, so upper-floor units at The Madison should enjoy striking views of the downtown skyline.
+Most of the surrounding development doesn’t rise above 4- or 5-stories in height, so upper-floor units at The Madison enjoy striking views of the downtown skyline.
 The above view is from an 8-story building several blocks south of The Madison.

 Amenities, services, policies

-On-site amenities will include a pool and sundeck, a landscaped courtyard, a workout facility and pet recreation area.
-The building will have 10,000 square feet of ground-floor retail space fronting Madison Street.
+On-site amenities include a pool and sundeck, a landscaped courtyard, a workout facility and pet recreation area.
+The building has 10,000 square feet of ground-floor retail space fronting Madison Street.

 The Madison is located on a pedestrian-friendly stretch of Madison Street lined with low-rise buildings, bars, restaurants and local service establishments.
 It’s a pleasant environment with a neighborhood feel.